 Fussiness is an obvious characteristic of a baby all the time.
 But there are still some limits to a baby’s fussiness in normal conditions, and you probably can stand it over time.

-You can find a lot of easy and effective methods to calm his or her fussiness instantly and stop annoying yourself and people around you.
+You can find many easy and effective methods to calm their fussiness instantly and stop annoying yourself and the people around you.

-When sleep regression happens, you will even witness worse fussiness caused by your baby, especially if he or she gets up at night.
+When sleep regression happens, you will even witness worse fussiness caused by your baby, especially if they get up at night.
 This is a clear sign of regression, whether your baby is 4 months old or not.

 Hardly can the balance be broken without leaving consequences.
-When your baby does not enjoy a sufficient amount of sleep at night because of waking frequently, they will become more tired.
+When your baby does not enjoy sufficient sleep at night because of waking frequently, they will become more tired.

 As a result, they have many more naps during the day.
 Or the amount they spend on napping might extend longer.

-At the age of 4 months, you find it challenging to record any enormous change in the baby’s appetite.
+At 4 months, you find it challenging to record any enormous change in the baby’s appetite.
 The reason is that they are still used to formula or breast milk.

 But sleep regression will come with several accompanying symptoms related to the baby’s appetite, such as spitting out or latching difficulties.

 Fussing and crying seem to be the only way in which your baby tries to express themselves.
-However, if they reach to the point that you or your partner is unable to soothe them anymore, the likelihood is a sleep regression.
+However, if they reach the point that you or your partner cannot soothe them anymore, the likelihood is a sleep regression.

 Do not be disappointed or give up at this stage.
-You need to be patient with mommy’s snuggles, and it even requires much more efforts in this period to overcome the difficulty.
+It would be best if you were patient with mommy’s snuggles, and it even requires much more effort in this period to overcome the difficulty.

-Maybe after several hours of making fussiness, your baby decides of going back to sleep.
+Maybe after several hours of making fussiness, your baby decides to go back to sleep.
 But the truth is that they are still restless.

 Undeniably, sleep regression brings positive sides.
-Otherwise, it cannot be a part of the natural development.
-For example, when sleep regression is over, you are likely to see considerable differences in the baby’s weight or height.
+Otherwise, it cannot be a part of natural development.
+For example, when sleep regression is over, you will likely see considerable differences in the baby’s weight or height.